aaronjolson/Blender-Bottle-Builder/README.md

 # Blender-Bottle-Builder
-Sets of scripts for generating procedural 3D bottles done in Blender using Python.
+Sets of scripts for generating procedural 3D bottles of various shapes and sizes using Blender and Python.

-Useful demonstration of the basics of how to work with materials in Python as well as switch between active objects when generating multiple.
+The scripts serve as useful demonstrations of the basics of how to work with materials in Python as well as switch between active objects when generating multiple.

 ![Preview Image 1](bottle-preview.jpg)